 In a recent review article by M.S.
-Baliga, et al, with the Department of Research and Development at the Father Muller Medical College in India, it is stated that the use of circumin, a principle component in the Indian spice turmeric, is viable as a treatment for ulcerative colitis.
+Baliga, et al, with the Department of Research and Development at the Father Muller Medical College in India, it is stated that the use of curcumin, a principal component in the Indian spice turmeric, is viable as a treatment for ulcerative colitis.

 The authors state that the common conventional pharmaceutical treatments are burdened by undue side effects that ultimately limit their efficacy.

 As a result, they cite the need for novel, non-toxic preparations.
-Circumin may be well positioned to play such a role in therapy as it functions as an anti-oxidant and inhibits multiple signaling pathways crucial to the pathology of UC .
+Curcumin may be well positioned to play such a role in therapy as it functions as an antioxidant and inhibits multiple signaling pathways crucial to the pathology of UC.

-Of the patients who received circumin, 4.65% relapsed at some point during the trial, while 20.5% of those receiving placebo suffered a relapse.
-The investigators concluded that circumin has the potential as an herbal remedy to prevent relapses of UC.
+Of the patients who received curcumin, 4.65% relapsed at some point during the trial, while 20.5% of those receiving placebo suffered a relapse.
+The investigators concluded that curcumin has the potential as an herbal remedy to prevent relapses of UC.

-Circumin is generally recognized as safe, although it has been found to cause upset stomach if taken for long periods of time.
+Curcumin is generally recognized as safe, although it has been found to cause an upset stomach if taken for long periods of time.

-People with gallstones, bile obstruction, are pregnant or breastfeeding should avoid using circumin.
+People with gallstones, bile obstruction, are pregnant or breastfeeding should avoid using curcumin.

-Further, circumin has the potential to interact with some medications, to include diabetes drugs, medicines designed to lower stomach acid and some blood thinners.
+Further, curcumin has the potential to interact with some medications, to include diabetes drugs, medicines designed to lower stomach acid and some blood thinners.

-Like any herb or medicine, patients should discuss the use of circumin with their health care provider prior to using it.
+Like any herb or medicine, patients should discuss the use of curcumin with their health care provider prior to using it.

 Barley (Hordeum vulgare)